rinki89/Digital-VLSI-SoC-design-and-planning/README.md

      Die Height (µm) = 671405 / 1000 = 671.405 µm</p>
     <p>Die Area (in Square Microns):<br>
      Die Area = Width × Height = 660.685 × 671.405<br>
                                = 443,587.212425 µm²</p>

-3. Load generated floorplan def in magic tool and explore the floorplan.
+3. Load generated floorplan def in magic tool and explore the floorplan.<br>
    To see the actual layout after the flow, we have to open the magic file by adding the command magic-T/Desktop/work/tools/openlane_working_dir/pdks/sky130A/libs.tech/magic/sky130A.tech lef read ../../tmp/merged.lef def read picorv32a.floorplan.def

    ![image](https://github.com/rinki89/Digital-VLSI-SoC-design-and-planning/blob/main/Pictures/Day2/magic1.png)

- - Equidistant placement of ports
+ - Equidistant placement of ports.<br>
    To select an object, click on it and then press 's' on your keyboard — the object will be highlighted.To zoom in, click the object and press 'z' and To zoom out, use Shift + z.
    ![image](https://github.com/rinki89/Digital-VLSI-SoC-design-and-planning/blob/main/Pictures/Day2/equdistance.png)
+   In the above layout we can see that, input output pins are at equal distance.

    ![image](https://github.com/rinki89/Digital-VLSI-SoC-design-and-planning/blob/main/Pictures/Day2/equidistance2.png)

  - Port layer as set through config.tcl
    ![image](https://github.com/rinki89/Digital-VLSI-SoC-design-and-planning/blob/main/Pictures/Day2/1metal.png)
+  Launch the TkCon window and enter the command what to get detailed information about a specific pin.
+For instance, it shows that a particular pin is placed on Metal 3.
+Likewise, inspecting the vertical pins reveals they are located on Metal 2.

    ![image](https://github.com/rinki89/Digital-VLSI-SoC-design-and-planning/blob/main/Pictures/Day2/2metal.png)